-The currencies of countries with higher inflation rates than that of the United States by definition depreciate over time against the dollar.
+The currencies of countries with higher inflation rates than that of the United States will by definition depreciate over time against the dollar.
 Countries where this has occurred include Mexico and all the South American nations.
 On the other hand, the currencies of Switzerland and Japan, which have had less inflation than the United States, have generally appreciated against the dollar.
-In fact, a foreign currency will, on average, depreciate or appreciate at a percentage rate approximately equal to the amount by which its inflation rate exceeds or is less than the U.S. rate.
+In fact, a foreign currency will, on average, depreciate or appreciate against the U.S. dollar at a percentage rate approximately equal to the amount by which its inflation rate exceeds or is less than the U.S. rate.